 “This is a sponsored post written by me on behalf of 1 Natural Way, a TRICARE breast pump provider.
 All opinions are entirely my own.”

-I’m sharing 5 new mom tips from my experience of both a military spouse and veteran.
-And to start off lets give you a little background about my switch form military to mom, I thought I was giving up my hard life for an easy one.
+I’m sharing things military spouses should know from my experience of being both a military spouse and veteran.
+And to start off let’s give you a little background about my switch from military to mom, I thought I was giving up my hard life for an easy one.
 Before I even finished my terminal leave I was beginning to wonder what I had gotten myself into.
-My son adapted well to breastfeeding, slept pretty well at night, dinners were delivered to my door and I had a few helpers come to visit.
-I felt like I was on track to make this motherhood thing work.
+Military spouse life did not seem to be what I expected my life to be.

 Am I the only one?
 Or maybe I was just crazy.
 But for a short time, I thought if I wasn’t spending every moment of my life when I was with my newborn son looking at him and loving him I wasn’t doing my job.
 Even if he was happily playing on the floor I didn’t think I could do anything, but stay close to him and look at him.